-Buttery, creamy, and umami-packed, these Mashed Potatoes with Shio Koji have a Japanese flair to the classic recipe.
-Be ready to be blown away!
-Also, get the important tips on how to make the fluffiest, silkiest, and creamiest mashed potatoes.
+Buttery, creamy, and umami-packed, these Mashed Potatoes with Shio Koji add a Japanese flair to a classic recipe.
+They’ll blow you away!
+Follow my tips for making the fluffiest, silkiest, and creamiest mashed potatoes.

-If you’re looking to take the classic side dish up a notch, this recipe is going to be your instant favorite.
-You may not tell it apart at first glance, but after the first bite, you’d be blown away by the deep, savory flavor of these mashed potatoes.
+If you’re looking to elevate the classic side dish, this recipe will become your instant favorite.
+At first glance, it may seem familiar, but after the first bite, you’ll be blown away by the deep, savory flavor.
 That’s the magic of Shio Koji!

 What’s Shio Koji and What Does It Do?